KerfuffleV2/logseq-plugin-blocknav/README.md

-# Blocknav
+# Block Navigation

 ## Synopsis

-Super simple plugin to facilitate block navigation in [Logseq](https://www.logseq.com/).
+Simple plugin to facilitate top-level block navigation in [Logseq](https://www.logseq.com/).

 ## Installation

-Not currently in the marketplace.
+1. **(Recommended)** Install from the plugin marketplace.

-To load, must turn on developer mode in settings and load as an "unpacked plugin" from the Logseq plugins page (`t p`).
+2. Turn on developer mode in settings and load this repo as an "unpacked plugin" from the Logseq plugins page (`t p`).

 ## Usage (default keybinds)